 - You might not have enough room in your home for the dialysis machine and other equipment.

-- If you live alone you might not want to have home haemodialysis as most people prefer some support from family and/or friends.
+- If you live alone you might not want to have home haemodialysis; some people prefer support from family and/or friends.

-- There might be a medical reason why you are not able to dialyse at home.
+- For a few people, there might be a medical reason why they are not able to dialyse at home.